 With utilizing bucket algorithm and minimum-spanning-tree algorithm, we develop two methods: Scatter-AllGather-BKT and Scatter-AllGather-MST.
 Then to fully utilize the bandwidth per link, we develop Multi-Chain method based on pipelined broadcasting.
-We also embed topology awareness in algorithm design and make the time used on message serialization overlapped by the time used on broadcasting.
+We also embed topology awareness in algorithm design and make the time used on message serialization overlap with the time used on broadcasting.
 To illustrate the performance model, we use p as the number of daemon nodes (each node is controlled by one daemon process), b as the number of brokers, k as the number of data chunks, n as the data size, α as communication startup time and β as data transfer time per unit.

 Broker-Based Methods